35 Types of Neural Networks: What, When, and Why

 Autoencoders are chosen when we need to reduce dimensionality or noise, or when we want to learn more efficient representations of our data.

-9. Variational Autoencoder (VAE)
+9. Variational Autoencoder

 Variational Autoencoders are a type of autoencoder with a twist.
 While traditional autoencoders can compress data and then rebuild it, Variational Autoencoders add a probabilistic spin: they make assumptions about the distribution of the input data and use this to generate entirely new data that resemble the originals.